 There will also be audio music channels what would be provided to the customer for free.
 These channels will not require a subscription unlike many current providers.
 The channels will range from 101 – 200.

 Cable channels will be something you might find in a cable distribution.
 A couple of examples will include CNN, and SyFy.
-As mentioned, the cable channel will have to pay to be on the Ka-Tel channel lineup.
+As mentioned, the cable channel will have to pay to be a part of the television provider’s channel lineup.
 There will only be 1 lineup of cable channels.
 This means everyone pays the same price to watch all of the cable channels.
 There is no “packages”.
 You pay for cable, and you would get all of the cable channels.
 Obviously, the station operator will benefit from ad revenue.
 Cable channels are 201-400.

 Premium channels will include stations such as HBO, or Showtime.
-Negotiations with Ka-Tel will be made on the prices of what is paid to whom.
-The benefit of the premium channels to be on Ka-Tel is the customer does not have to download a separate app.
+Negotiations with the television provider will be made on the prices of what is paid to whom.
+The benefit of the premium channels to be on the television provider is the customer does not have to download a separate app.
 One could choose to not have cable channels, and pay for just premium channels.
 Most providers will require that you have a paid cable subscription to gain the premium channels.
-This will not be the case with Ka-Tel.
+This will not be the case in Kaldus.
 Premium channels are 401-500.